RemingtonHolder/tapeout_verilog/README.md

 # Tiny Tapeout Ring Oscillator with Enable and Counter

-This repo contains the tiny tapeout verilog design of a ring oscillator with enable functionality and a built in 15-bit counter for tallying the number of oscillations
+This repo contains the tiny tapeout verilog design of a ring oscillator with enable functionality and a built in 15-bit counter for tallying the number of oscillations, and chain tap functionality.

+The ring oscillator that sits at the center of this design was based upon that done by algofoogle in: [tt09-ring-osc3](https://github.com/algofoogle/tt09-ring-osc3)

+- [Read the documentation for project](docs/info.md)

 > [!NOTE]
-> The ring oscillator that sits at the center of this design was based upon that done by algofoogle in: [tt09-ring-osc](https://github.com/algofoogle/tt09-ring-osc)

-- [Read the documentation for project](docs/info.md)
+> This variable tap ring oscillator with a built in counter and enable was made by a undergraduate project team at Vanderbilt Univerity through the Institute for Space and Defence Electronics.
+> Team Member Listed In Alphabetical Order:
+> Crystal Jiang
+> Jeda Williams
+> Julia Ke
+> Remington Holder
+> Rohin Kumar
+> Sherry Yu

 ## What is Tiny Tapeout?